 The training faculty members of The Ohio State University Orthopaedic Residency Program are committed to the education of all residents and wish to prepare these physicians to function as well-qualified, independent specialists in orthopaedics.
-We believe that residents require training in basic science, and clinical care as it is relates to orthopaedics.
+We believe that residents require training in basic science and clinical care as it is relates to orthopaedics.
 Our role as educators is to instill residents with those traits essential to success including honesty and integrity, objectivity, self-motivation, curiosity, timeliness, and a sense of responsibility.
+Finally, as a division, we are committed to cultivating a culture of diversity, equity and inclusion as we believe varied perspectives and backgrounds improve ourselves and our care of patients.

 Excellence in patient care, research, and education is the overall goal of the Department of Orthopaedics at The Ohio State University.
 The residency training is committed to a process of maturation in the pursuit of knowledge, and the development of intellectual capacity leading to a life-long commitment to the fundamentals of a career in orthopaedic surgery.
 Exposure to all ortho specialties on both the junior and senior level allows the resident to explore the subspecialties of Orthopaedics.
 This experience is not exclusive but is well blended with general orthopaedics providing a more global experience.
 Research is expected and encouraged and support is provided by both a medical editor and a grant writing specialist.
 The resident participates in didactic educational conferences that incorporate case-based learning.
 Clinical teaching conferences also occur regularly on every service.
 To supplement these educational conferences, substantial educational resources are also available electronically, for all specialties.
 Periodic testing evaluates the progress status of the resident's educational experience.